kuresti/spatula-world-ecommerce-site/README.md

 # spatula-world-ecommerce-site
 # Overview
-In building this project my purpose was to learn how to build a web app using React.
+In building this project my purpose was to learn how to build a full-stack web application using React on the frontend, Node.js/Express on the backend, MongoDB for storage of the product list and in the future an orders list, and Stripe for secure payments.

 This is an e-commerce app that sells spatulas.
 It has a products page with cards that include an image, description, and an 'Add to Cart' button.
 The home page has a shopping cart icon that shows the count of product in the cart and is a working link to the shopping cart page.
-The shopping cart page shows a list of items added to the cards with images and prices.
+The shopping cart page shows a list of items added to the cards with images and prices fetched from MongoDB.
 There is a quantity button to add more of an item on each card.
 There is a running subtotal in the summary section.
-There is a checkout button that directs the user to a secure payment site.
+There is a checkout button that directs the user to Stripe, a secure payment site.
 When payment is made and successful the user is redirected to a success checkout page.
-The app gets its products from a mongoDB cluster.
+The app gets its products from a mongoDB cluster and manually seeded using a JSON file.
 To start the app in the terminal from the navigate to backend and type npm run dev then open another terminal and navigate to the frontend.
 Then type npm run dev and go to the localhost 5173.

+# Architecture Overview
+The flow of this project goes from the UI which is run with React -> In react axios is imported to make requests to the backend -> The backend then sends a request to fetch the products list from MongoDB

+* Frontend (React + Vite)
+    * Displays the Home page, the product catalog, the shopping cart, and checkout page
+    * Manages the global cart state with React Context
+    * Sends API requests using Axios
+    * Redirects to Stripe checkout
+* Backend (Node.js + Express)
+    * REST API endpoints, such as:
+        * /api/products
+        * /api/create-checkout-session
+    * Retrieves product data from MongoDB
+    * Creates Stripe checkout sessions
+* Database (MongoDB)
+    * Stores product list only
+    * No users, roles, or admin accounts
+    * Manual import through JSON seeding

 The purpose for writing this software was to learn how to use the React libraries, along with Node.js, Express to create a server, MongoDB to get data, and Stripe to create a secure payment service.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running (starting the server and navigating through the web pages) and a walkthrough of the code.}
+Note: This application does not include user accounts, login, authentication, or admin features.
+All users are anonymous, and checkout is handled directly through Stripe's hosted payment flow.

 [Software Demo Video](http://youtube.link.goes.here)